Introduction

 - “Second – be ready to roll up your sleeves.
 Fractional work, especially for a start-up or SMB, means toggling between high-stakes, strategic decisions that utilize your full experience and hands-on, tactical work that may seem junior.”

-As remote work solidifies its presence in the corporate landscape, part-time roles are likely to expand into virtual positions, enabling companies to access a diverse global talent pool.
+As remote work solidifies its presence in the corporate landscape, are likely to expand into virtual positions, enabling companies to access a diverse global talent pool.

 Furthermore, advancements in technology are set to enhance collaboration among teams, ensuring that part-time leaders can seamlessly integrate and contribute effectively.
 Key areas for part-time executives to focus on include: